 There are two ways with which you can convert data values of the Text data type to proper case format.

-Before going for any one of the above method, first of all create a sample table named MyTestTextList in new blank database MyTestDatabase.
+Before going for any one of the above methods, first of all, create a sample table named MyTestTextList in the new blank database MyTestDatabase.

 Use the Built-In String Conversion Function